 BLS Survey Results

-The BLS figures came from the 2022 Consumer Expenditure Surveys, which administers telephone interviews to 3,700 households and collects surveys filled out by 2,500 more households.
-The BLS average retirement budget for people aged 65 and over are higher than EBRI’s, but that may be partly because BLS reports spending data for households consisting of 1.7 people on average, rather than for individuals.
+The BLS figures came from Consumer Expenditure Surveys, which administers telephone interviews to 3,700 households and collects surveys filled out by 2,500 more households.
+The BLS average retirement budget for people aged 65 and over is higher than EBRI’s, but that may be partly because BLS reports spending data for households consisting of 1.7 people on average, rather than for individuals.

 BLS also breaks down spending into 14 major categories.
 The following figures are for the categories that make up the lion’s share of retiree spending: